carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Large maps

-The following text details the procedures for creating and decorating a normal map.
-From version 0.9.12, CARLA has the Large Map functionality.
-Large maps are bigger in scale than standard maps, and can be up to 100 km<sup>2</sup>.
+The following text details the procedures for creating and decorating a standard map.
+From version 0.9.12, CARLA has the Large Maps functionality.
+Large maps are bigger in scale than standard maps, and can be up to 100 km<sup>2</sup> in size.
+Large maps work in a slightly different way to standard maps, because of hardware limitations, even in high end graphics cards.
+Large maps are split up into tiles, and only the tiles needed immediately (i.e. those closest to the Ego vehicle) are loaded during the simulation.
+Other tiles sit dormant until the data is needed.
+This facilitates the highest performance for CARLA simulations.
 Most of the details that follow are similar when building a Large Map, but there are some additional steps.
-Please follow [this guide](content_authoring_large_maps.md).
+Please follow [this guide](content_authoring_large_maps.md) to build a Large Map for CARLA.
 ## Create a road network using RoadRunner

 Open RoadRunner and create a new scene.
 Choose the Road Plan Tool and right click in the workspace to drop the first control point for the road.
 Click and drag elsewhere in the workspace to extend the road.